lyrasoft/luna-formkit/README.md

 [formkit id=123 force=1]
 ```

+### Formkit Publish Down

+When as formkit is render by short-code and was publish down, there are another `formkit/formkit-unpublish.blade.php`
+layout to show end information, it is default empty, you can modify it if you need.

 ## Configure Mail

 In `etc/packages/formkit.php`, you can add custom cc, bcc or target roles to receive mails.